csennn/java_inheritence/README.md

-# java_inheritence
-It is a simple example for understand.
+# java_inheritence --> it is a simple example for understand.

+Output:
+I am walking
+I am flying
+I am singing